Borough, Bankside and Bermondsey

 - Work with adjacent building owners to install vertical greening on blank walls

-- Develop long term plan to improve the Bermondsey Village Hall with highest possible environmental credentials
+- Develop long term plan to improve the Bermondsey Village Hall with the highest possible environmental credentials

 Design stage 2 consultation